 Our own research on uncertainty engages with formal and informal education contexts, with different ages of children and young people, both in the UK and in the Global South.

 Our work responds to an international policy agenda emphasising the need for education that can respond to the types of 21st century challenges where solutions are as-yet-unknown.

 In our own university teaching practice, we open up spaces for our undergraduate and postgraduate students to engage with uncertainty.

 Teaching in the School of Education and Social Work, we also explore with students how they might work with uncertainty in their own practice with children and young people in a range of formal and informal education contexts.
 You can read a student’s work on using a scrapbook to notice what ‘not knowing’ allows in an early years settings: here

 We draw on our own practice experience of engaging with uncertainty before becoming academics.
 Rebecca was a schoolteacher and local authority adviser.
-Perpetua researched and worked with staff in many organisations (including schools and informal education sectors) to amplify the voices and experiences of children and young people.
+Perpetua has researched and worked (and continues to do so) with staff in many organisations (including schools and informal education sectors) to amplify the voices and experiences of children and young people.